Thornbury, Bradford

 Thornbury is an area of Bradford, in West Yorkshire, England on the border with the City of Leeds.

 Thornbury is located in the Bradford Moor ward and the Bradford East parliamentary constituency.

 Thornbury is contiguous with Pudsey – part of the City of Leeds conurbation and borders Laisterdyke, and Fagley in Eccleshill ward.

 History

-Thornbury was originally a distinct village but became part of Bradford in 1882.
+Thornbury was originally a distinct village, in 1894 Thornbury became a civil parish, being formed from the part of the parish of Calverley with Farsley in the County Borough of Bradford, on 25 March 1898 the parish was abolished and merged with Bradford.